Tiendil/tiendil-org-content/content/posts/2024-029-ai-notes-2024-generative-knowledge-base/en.md

 tags = ["theory", "neural-networks", "ai-notes-2024", "interesting"]
 series = "ai-notes-2024"
 published_at = "2024-11-13T17:00:00+00:00"
-seo_description = "My notes on the current state of AI at the end of 2024, this part is about the basic AI technology — the generative knowledge base." seo_image = ""
+seo_description = "My notes on the current state of AI at the end of 2024.
+This part is about the basic AI technology—the generative knowledge base." seo_image = ""
 ---